NetComposer/nksip/doc/reference/callback_functions.md

 When a CANCEL request is received by NkSIP, it will check if it belongs to an existing INVITE transaction.
 If not, a 481 _Call/Transaction does not exist_ will be automatically replied.
 If it belongs to an existing INVITE transaction, NkSIP replies 200 _OK_ to the CANCEL request.
 If the matching INVITE transaction has not yet replied a final response, NkSIP replies it with a _487 Request Terminated_ and this function is called.
 If a final response has already beeing replied, it has no effect.

-You can get additional information of the cancelled INVITE using `InviteRequest`
+You can get additional information of the cancelled INVITE using `InviteRequest` with the [Request API](../api/requests.md).

 ### sip_ack/2